 This next Korean street food is the one that Gu Jun-Pyo in Boys Over Flowers surprisingly loved.
-Fish cakes have always been people's favorite for South Koreans and in different parts of the world.
+Fish cakes have always been people’s favorite in South Korea and in different parts of the world.

 The term 오뎅 odeng comes from the Japanese word oden, which refers to a style of stew that frequently includes fish cakes.
 Since the Koreans won their independence, the native word 어묵 eomuk has become more widely used, and it usually refers to the round and doughy sort of fish cake that is the more popular of the two variants.

-Every time K-dramas features Korean fried chicken, you can't help but crave it.
-Well, what's not to love in a Korean fried chicken?
+Every time K-dramas feature Korean fried chicken, you can’t help but crave it.
+Well, what’s not to love in a Korean fried chicken?
 It is unique, tasty, crunchy, and flavorful.
-Fried chicken didn't come to Korea until the Americans arrived during World War II.
+The fried chicken didn’t come to Korea until the Americans arrived during World War II.
 But, Korean fried chicken is different from the Kentucky fried chicken that the Westerns love.

 Korean fried chicken is fried twice to achieve the crispy-paper thin skin that cracks at every bite.
 This Korean street food is also best partnered with beer which they called 치맥 chimaek (fried chicken and beer) in South Korea.